foxfromworld/LeetCode-and-Algorithm/README.md

-<h1>My coding interview preparation with LeetCode and the algorithm book: The Algorithm Design Manual.
+<h1>My coding interview preparation with LeetCode and the algorithm book: The Algorithm Design Manual.</h1>

 | Algorithm | LeetCode # |